NTTDATA-DACH/NTTDATA-DACH.github.io/content/posts/OK-pacer.md

 ## Creation of the Model

-Based on the data prepared from the reference run, we can now train simple regression models (marketing: machine learning models!).
+Based on the data prepared from the reference run, we can now train simple regression models (marketing speak: machine learning models!).
 Based on the visual inspection of the data, one could either use two linear regression models (there is a different slope for uphill and downhill) or a parabolic regression model, or a combination of both.

 Hence we create data sets for uphill, downhill, and both.